alimama-creative/AutoCO/exp_public/README.md

 # AutoCO
-Codes for paper "Automated Creative Optimization for E-Commerce Advertising"
+Codes for public dataset adult and mushroom.